 AI For No Hot Water Calls

-iando.ai answers no hot water, partial hot water, tankless fault, replacement, after hours, and household impact calls 24/7 so callers hear a prepared first answer and a believable repair or callback path.
+iando.ai answers no hot water, partial hot water, tankless fault, older tank, replacement, tenant, business opening, and after hours calls 24/7 so water heater demand gets captured, organized, and moved into a credible repair, estimate, or staff review path.

-Built for plumbers, water heater teams, and emergency home service operators where the first answer needs to capture comfort impact, system clues, access, guardrails, and the next approved step without pretending to diagnose the issue.
+Built for plumbers, water heater teams, and emergency home service operators where the first answer needs to capture household impact, heater clues, access, warranty or replacement context, and approved next steps without pretending to diagnose gas, electrical, pressure, venting, or code issues.

-Edit call volume, buyer intent, 25% lift, and average first job or estimate value.
+Edit call volume, qualified intent, 25% lift, and average first job or estimate ready value.

 Planning model only.
-Replace with call logs, after hours mix, diagnostic fee, repair close rate, replacement close rate, warranty share, crew capacity, and actual average invoice value.
+Replace with call logs, after hours share, tenant and business opening mix, diagnostic fee, tankless share, repair close rate, replacement close rate, warranty share, crew capacity, and actual average invoice value.

 The business case for no hot water call teams

-For no hot water calls, ROI is recovered diagnostics, repair visits, replacement estimates, after hours demand, and fewer lost callers during the first frustrated search.
+For no hot water calls, ROI is recovered diagnostics, repair visits, replacement estimates, warranty reviews, after hours demand, and fewer lost callers during the first frustrated search.

-- Monthly no hot water, partial hot water, tankless fault, and after hours calls
+- Monthly no hot water, partial hot water, tankless fault, replacement, tenant, business opening, and after hours calls

-- Dispatchable or estimate ready share of those calls
+- Dispatchable, estimate ready, warranty review, or staff ready share of those calls

-- Average diagnostic, repair, or replacement job value
+- Average diagnostic, repair, replacement estimate, tankless, or protected urgent value

-- No hot water, partial hot water, tankless fault, and after hours water heater calls answered immediately
+- No hot water, partial hot water, tankless fault, older tank, tenant, business opening, and after hours calls answered immediately

-- Repair, replacement, diagnostic, warranty, emergency, and staff review paths separated
+- Repair, diagnostic, replacement estimate, warranty, emergency, and staff review paths separated

-- Household impact, heater type, age clues, access, photos, and deadline pressure captured
+- Household impact, heater type, age clues, access, photos, warranty context, and deadline pressure captured

-- Gas, electrical, pressure, code, warranty, and safety sensitive questions kept inside approved rules
+- Gas, electrical, pressure, venting, code, warranty, price, arrival, and safety sensitive questions kept inside approved rules

 What missed calls actually look like for no hot water call teams